 Our professional standards and regulations may be accessed at www.sra.org.uk/solicitors/standards-regulations.

-We only accept client funds where they arise from or are in relation to an underlying transaction on which we have been engaged by the client.
+We only accept client funds where they arise from or are in relation to an underlying transaction on which we have been engaged by you as the client.

 We maintain separately identified client accounts with a bank or banks of our choosing.
 These are presently held with Lloyds Bank plc in London.
 Separate accounts are maintained for our clients' principal operating currencies, presently Pounds Sterling, Euros and United States Dollars.

-All client funds will be held in instant access General Client Accounts unless we and the client agree otherwise.
+All client funds will be held in instant access general client accounts unless we and you as the client agree otherwise.
+Money on client accounts no longer attracts any interest.

 In common with other law firms and professionals in the UK, we are bound to comply with the requirements of UK anti-money laundering law.
 This involves our taking positive steps in relation to our dealings with clients and matters on which we are working.